-Attendance data is reviewed regularly by the PRIDE and Building Leadership Teams with the administration to recognize trends.
-Plans are developed and implemented to address families who may need support.
+Attendance data is reviewed regularly by the PRIDE and Building Leadership Teams with administration to recognize trends and plans are implemented to address families who may need support.
+PowerSchool is used to document efforts to contact the parents of students who are absent as well as home visits made by the SRO and Principals.